-If you’re hoping to take a boat tour on the loch you’ll find several tour operators at Fort Augustus, though bear in mind that due to its popularity you really need to book in advance to secure a seat.
+If you’re hoping to take a boat tour on the loch you’ll find several tour operators at Fort Augustus, though bear in mind that due to its popularity, you need to book in advance to secure a seat.

 Although Loch Lomond doesn’t hold as much water as Loch Ness it manages to draw more visitors, primarily due to its location which offers easy access from Glasgow.

-It’s a mere 17 miles from the centre of the city to the edge of the loch so it’s not really surprising that so many locals head there on their downtime, especially as the majority of the route is dual-carriageway meaning a journey from the city to the edge of the loch takes just 40 minutes.
+It’s a mere 17 miles from the centre of the city to the edge of the loch so it’s not surprising that many Glaswegians head there on their downtime, especially as the majority of the route is dual-carriageway meaning a journey from Glasgow to the edge of the loch takes just 40 minutes.

 The facilities continue further along the shoreline on either side where you’ll find hire shops that will let you try thrilling activities like water skiing and jet skiing and there are even Segway tours of the area if you fancy exploring more of the Trossachs National Park.

-Heading back to Balloch you’ll find you really are spoilt for choice for things to do and I’ve got two recommendations that will keep you busy for a full weekend if you’re pitching a tent in one of the many campsites near Loch Lomond.
+Heading back to Balloch you’ll find you’re spoilt for choice for things to do and I have two recommendations that will keep you busy for a full weekend if you’re pitching a tent in one of the many campsites near Loch Lomond.